Understand your company's position and learn more about the options available

-If making redundancies offers your business a good chance of survival and other jobs will be saved, you may be able to secure help from the government if you can’t afford the redundancy payments.
+If making redundancies offers your business a good chance of survival and other jobs will be saved as a result, you may be able to secure help from the government if you can’t afford the redundancy payments.

 A loan scheme for companies in this situation allows you to borrow money to pay your staff redundancies, and then repay over a period of time.
 This can be particularly useful if you’ve also restructured your debt through company administration or a Company Voluntary Arrangement, and can take advantage of more favourable repayment terms on your other debts.